freol35241/han-solo/README.md

-# vp52-electricitymeter
+# HAN Solo
-Interfacing software for swedish electricity meters having a P1 (HAN) port.
+My own take on interfacing swedish electricity meters having a HAN (P1) port.

 This code reads the serial data outputted on the P1 port and posts it as a JSON struct on a single (configurable) MQTT topic.